 • 5 Things To Check When Completing Your VAT Return

 As it is coming to the end of the VAT quarter again, I thought I would make a list of the five things that I check regarding each VAT return.
-The list is not intended to be comprehensive, and we are not providing any accounting advice, rather this is a list of the items that I check.
+The list is not intended to be comprehensive, and we are not providing any accounting advice, rather this is a list of the items that I check to help avoid costly errors.

 If like us your accountant produces your VAT return, you will still need to check that the figures are correct.